Increase gametime appeal by making supersized rhythm manipulatives.

 #31 Days of Rhythm

 This blog post is part of a collaborative effort with other music bloggers to give you 31 different posts about how you can really give you a LOT of great ideas for rhythm time.
 This post is day 27, and I have been delighted with all of the creative ideas.
 You can find the other posts through the Facebook page "MusicEd Blogs Community", and by searching for the hashtag #31daysofrhythm.
-I will be updating this page when March is over with a special pdf linking to all of the articles as well.
 So get out there and have some fun!
 "You've got rhythm, you've got music..."